 Bukit Panjang Bus Interchange is an Integrated Transport Hub (ITH) located at Bukit Panjang, serving residential areas around Bukit Panjang, Cashew, Teck Whye and Yew Tee.

-The interchange is the eighth air-conditioned bus interchange in Singapore, integrated within the the Hillion Mall and Hillion Residences, and seamlessly connected to Bukit Panjang MRT/LRT station.
+The interchange is the ninth air-conditioned bus interchange in Singapore, integrated within the Hillion Mall and Hillion Residences, and seamlessly connected to Bukit Panjang MRT/LRT station.
 Nearby public amenities include the Bukit Panjang Plaza, Junction 10 and Senja-Cashew Community Centre.

-SMRT Buses will be the anchor operator of Bukit Panjang Bus Interchange at opening.
+Bukit Panjang Bus Interchange opened on 4 September 2017, with SMRT Buses as the anchor operator.
 With the rollout of the Bus Contracting Model (BCM), the future operator of the Choa Chu Kang – Bukit Panjang Bus Package will take over as anchor operator of this interchange.

 |Name||Bukit Panjang Bus Interchange | 武吉班让巴士转换站|